There are only two ways to enter Bhutan – by air and by road.

-Drukair currently operates 3 Airbus A319 jets, offering economy and business class seating, and 1 ATR-42 turbo prop aircraft (for the shorter sector flights) offering economy class only seating.
-Bhutan Airlines currently has one Airbus A320 with another on order.
-These aircraft are extremely well suited for the alpine environment and your descent in to the Paro Valley will be among the highlights of your visit.
+Drukair currently operate 3 Airbus A319 jets, offering economy and business class seating, and Drukair also operates 1 ATR-42 turbo prop aircraft (for the shorter sector flights) offering economy class only seating.
+Bhutan Airlines currently has 2 Airbus A319 jets.
+These aircraft are extremely well suited for the alpine environment and your descent into the Paro Valley will be among the highlights of your visit.
 The flight between Paro and Kathmandu runs parallel with the Himalayas for much of the journey and Mt Everest can often be seen very clearly.

 Entering by Road

-There are currently two authorised entry & exit points by road for foreign tourists.
+There are currently three authorised entry & exit points by road for foreign tourists.

 The first is at Phuntsholing in southwest Bhutan, from West Bengal in Northern India.
 The adjacent Indian town is called Jaigaon.
 We strongly recommend vistors entering or departing at Phuntsholing spend the first night there on the Bhutan side.
 Jaigaon is chaotic and only offers low standards of accommodation.

 The second entry/exit point is at Samdrup Jongkhar in the far southeast of Bhutan.
 This option, bordering the Indian State of Assam, is useful for visitors who travel to the more remote eastern side of Bhutan.
 It is 3 hour drive from Samdrup Jongkhar to the Indian airport of Guwahati which will connect you by air to your onward destination.

 The third entry/exit point is Gelephu in central southern Bhutan for those on specialised itineraries.